filecoin-project/specs/next/content/systems/filecoin_vm/runtime/_index.md

 ---
-menuTitle: Runtime
-statusIcon: 🔁
-title: VM Runtime Environment (Inside the VM)
+title: Runtime
-entries:
-- exitcode
-- gascost
+weight: 5
+bookCollapseSection: true
 ---

 # VM Runtime Environment (Inside the VM)
 ---

-# Receipts
+## Receipts

 A `MessageReceipt` contains the result of a top-level message execution.